TuringLang/ADTests/README.md

 > - The filename i.e. `models/model_name.jl`
 > - The name of the model in `main.jl` i.e. `@include_model "Category Heading" "model_name"`

-(This setup does admittedly feel a bit complicated.
+(This setup does admittedly feel a bit fragile.
 Unfortunately I could not find a simpler way to get all the components (Julia, Python, web app) to work together in an automated fashion.
 Hopefully it is a small price to pay for the ability to just add a new model and have it be automatically included on the website.)